 Campgrounds

-The largest full-time travel expense for many, including us, is lodging.
+The greatest full-time travel expense for many, including us, is lodging.
 Watch the video below to find ways to save on campgrounds or read on for more tips.

 There are many variables in where you choose to park your RV, and all impact the bottom line.

-- There are many membership type discounts and you have to decide if the cost of the membership will be worth it to you.
+- There are many membership-type discounts and you have to decide if the cost of the membership will be worth it to you.
 We use Passport America for our shorter stays in particular.
-It only $44 a year, and a 50% discount on a single 2-night stay in a place like Florida pays for it right away!
+It is only $44 a year, and a 50% discount on a single 2-night stay in a place like Florida pays for it right away!

 Food